 One of the many makhana health benefits is for people suffering from diabetes.
 It has a low glycemic index (lower than rice and bread) and is rich in carbohydrates, protein, and fiber that help in regulating blood sugar levels and fighting against obesity.

 Makhanas’ high fiber content promotes good bowel movement.
 So if you are struggling with that morning dump, include a bowl full of makhanas in your diet and you will be good to go.

 If you find it difficult to hit the sack even long after midnight, makhanas may come to your rescue.
 A handful of this puffed snack every day can improve your sleeping patterns by reducing stress.

-Makhana health benefits are also ample for vegetarians and vegans.
+The benefits of eating makhana are also ample for vegetarians and vegans.
 Vegetarians can include these in their diet to get their daily dose of protein.
 One bowl of makhanas provides 4 gm. of protein that is equal to 7% of the daily recommended amount.
 Since makhanas come from a plant, they are also vegan-friendly.

 Makhanas are rich in calcium, the mineral that plays a crucial role in bone development.
-The high calcium content in them makes them suitable for bone and teeth health.
+The high calcium content in them makes them suitable for bone and tooth health.

 Luckily for you, makhanas are available in multiple flavours at your local departmental store.
 To name a few, you have the plain salted, peri-peri, herb and cheese, mint, and even wasabi flavour!

 All good things come with a price and makhanas are no exception.
 Though they are loaded with benefits, makhana side effects on the body can also not be ignored.
 Hence, moderation is the key.

 - Some of the side effects are allergies, gastrointestinal problems, and an increase in insulin levels.

 - Other side effects of excessive consumption are constipation and bloating.